 Early Life and Career of Juan Ponce de León

 Born in 1460 into a noble family in León, Spain, Juan Ponce served as a page in the royal court of Aragon.
 He later became a soldier, fighting in the Spanish campaign against the Moors in Granada.
 After that war ended, he may have gone along on the second voyage to the West Indies led by Christopher Columbus in 1493.

 Nearly a decade later, he was serving as a captain in the force commanded by Nicolás de Ovando, Spain’s royal governor of the island of Hispaniola (present-day Haiti and the Dominican Republic).
-After Ponce de León suppressed an Indian mutiny, Ovando rewarded him with the governorship of the eastern province of Hispaniola.
+After Ponce de León suppressed a mutiny by Indigenous Americans, Ovando rewarded him with the governorship of the eastern province of Hispaniola.

 Exploration of Puerto Rico and Search for Bimini

 Rumors of large amounts of gold to be found on the nearby island of San Juan Bautista (as Puerto Rico was then known) drove the Spanish crown to give Ponce de León permission to explore the island in 1508-09.
 (He may have unofficially traveled there on his own before that.)
 On the official expedition, he took 50 soldiers and a single ship and founded a settlement at Caparra, near what is now San Juan.
 When he returned to Hispaniola for supplies, Ponce de León was named governor of Puerto Rico, though he had many rivals for influence and was soon displaced.